kubevault/kubevault/docs/guides/secret-engines/aws/overview.md

 aws-secret-engine   Success
 ```

 Since the status is `Success`, the AWS secret engine is enabled and successfully configured.
-You can use `kubectl describe secretengine -n <namepsace> <name>` to check the error-events if any.
+You can use `kubectl describe secretengine -n <namepsace> <name>` to check for error events if any.

 ## Create AWS Role